-Responding to the Divorce Petition
+Step 2 to the California Divorce Process:

 How does the respondent respond to the divorce petition?

-The form for the response is very similar to the petition and contains similar requests for the same information.
+The form of the response (FL-120) is very similar to the petition and contains similar requests for the same information.

 Does a response to a divorce petition also require a filing fee?

 Yes, the divorce process is the same as the petition.
 The court will require a filing fee unless you apply for a fee waiver and the court grants your request.